Well Furlong Art and Theatre logo

 Written in collaboration with Fletcher, this was the play that closed the first Globe when it burned down during a performance in 1613.

-This production runs at the Globe from 15th May to 21st August.
+This production ran at the Globe from 15th May to 21st August.

 Henry IV Part 1

-Roger Allam puts on the padding for Falstaff in this and the following history.
+Roger Allam put on the padding for Falstaff in this and the following history.
+His performance was much acclaimed and nominated for several awards.

-The production runs from 6th June to 2nd October.
+The production ran from 6th June to 2nd October.

 Henry IV Part 2

-The Falstaffian saga continues with Roger Allam starring again.
+The Falstaffian saga continued with Roger Allam starring again.

-It runs from 3rd July to 3rd October.
+It ran from 3rd July to 3rd October.

 Anne Boleyn

-Howard Brenton has written this celebration of `a great English heroine´ complementing a very different Anne in Henry VIII.
-Miranda Raison who appeared in BBC TV's Spooks for a number of years plays both personifications this year at the Globe.
+Howard Brenton wrote this celebration of '... a great English heroine' complementing a very different Anne in Henry VIII.
+Miranda Raison who appeared in BBC TV's Spooks for a number of years played both personifications this year at the Globe.

-It runs from 24th July to 21st August.
+It ran from 24th July to 21st August.

 The Merry Wives of Windsor

-The 2008 production which has been touring the country returns to the Globe.
-The fat knight is played by Christopher Benjamin here.
+The 2008 production which had been touring the country returned to the Globe.
+The fat knight was played by Christopher Benjamin here.
 Christopher Luscombe's production was one of the most popular productions presented at the Globe.

-The production runs from 14th August to 2nd October.
+The production ran from 14th August to 2nd October.

 Bedlam

-The final production of the season is a new play written by Nell Leyshon, who won the Evening Standard award for most promising playwright in 2005.
-It is set in the Bethlehem hospital for the insane in 18th century London.
-It will be the first play at the Globe (old or new!) by a female playwright.
-It has a short run from 5th September to 1st October.
+The final production of the season was a new play written by Nell Leyshon, who won the Evening Standard award for most promising playwright in 2005.
+It was set in the Bethlehem hospital for the insane in 18th century London.
+It was the first play at the Globe (old or new!) by a female playwright.
+It had a short run from 5th September to 1st October.

 Links